davidcliddell/vehex/README.md

 3           +5V     NC

 Software
-Other than the normal Arduino library there no other dependencies for vehex_example.cpp.
+Other than the normal Arduino library the only dependency is https://github.com/davidcliddell/libDCL.git which has some simple functions in it.
+The library is in the platformio.ini, library.json.
 This was developed as part of a much larger Lithium Battery monitoring project sending to data a signal K server.
 I intend to provide an example which will interface to Signal K via sensESP.

 Setup
-Clone or fork the code onto youe local machine
+Get the code from github onto youe local machine, copy examples/vehex_example.cpp to src and compile.

+Good luck